 W.I.T.H – Welsh Institute for Therapeutic Horsemanship

 It’s a well-known fact that getting back to nature can offer a healing balm to those minds and bodies disadvantaged by modern life.
 Jackie Williams has taken this concept a step further by introducing horses to help heal broken people.
 But what of the broken horses?
-Her rescue centre on Anglesey (a satellite centre to the main base in Portmadog) is home to a wide variety of equines: abused, neglected, misunderstood.
+Her therapy centre on Anglesey (a satellite centre to the main base in Portmadog) is home to a wide variety of equines: abused, neglected, misunderstood.
 It may sound ambitious and unlikely, but Williams is adept at bringing the right combination of horse and human together, to create new bonds of trust, hope, and mutual respect.

 How do animal therapies work?
 Don’t go looking for scientific evidence or hard facts as to why animal therapies work, they just do.
 Maybe it’s a sixth sense and only tenable if one is open to the idea.
 After all, communication is key to all forms of life.
 We do know that horses are a flight animal, reactionary to body language and more than capable of understanding what’s going on inside someone’s head and heart.
 Friend, or foe?
 Their survival instinct depends on being able to monitor situations and either look for a means of escape, or seek those beings who offer that safe harbour, a trusted leader.
 Trust.
 Once we have trust, we have the foundation to build good relationships, both human and equine.
 And rehabilitation can be all the richer for being a two-way journey.